 What is the lemon law for used cars?

 People who purchased used cars in California are protected in one of either two ways.
-First, if they buy a vehicle with a transferable manufacturer’s warranty, any defect that arises until the end of the coverage may be eligible for lemon law compensation.
+First, if they buy a vehicle with a transferable manufacturer’s warranty, any defect that arises until the end of the coverage may be eligible for California lemon law used car compensation.
 In addition, buyers of used cars that are sold with a 30-day warranty or similar short-term policy may be eligible for compensation if the vehicle is defective.

 What is a lemon law buyback?